 Keep in mind, opting into Google Play App Signing is a permanent change, and you cannot withdraw or remove your keys from their servers.
 That might mean that you'd have to re-release any apps again separately if you decide to leave, so make sure it's something you want to do.

 This is another good tool to have come out of I/O for developers.
 After all, I/O is a developer conference, and Google certainly hasn't forgotten who makes the apps these days.
-If you are interested, free to check out the new Google Play App Signing in greater detail at the source below.
+If you are interested, feel free to check out the new Google Play App Signing in greater detail at the source below.